tyunay/tyunay/README.md

 Hi, I’m Tyunay Kamber.
-I am a digital enthusiast, I have acquired a BSc in Software Engineering in UK.
+I am a digital enthusiast, I have as well, acquired a BSc in Software Engineering in UK.
 You can reach me on LinkedIn, with my name.
 Interested in blockchain technologies and cryptocurrencies.